antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
 Must be less than or equal to 100.00, and greater than or equal to 0.00
 The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total

-**Guidance:** This might include aspects such as:
+**Guidance: ** This is a required field.
+Please enter as a percentage with two decimal places.
+Items covered by this heading include:
-* Management & administration
+•	Management & administration
-* Other business costs
+•	Other business costs
-* Taxes
+•	Taxes

-However, this category is optional, since these general costs may have already been distributed between the other categories.
+If these general costs may have already been distributed between the other categories, please enter 0.00 for this field

 ***